DU-CAID/state-spotlight-guide/state-spotlight-report-guide.md

 ## Overview

 The CAID State AI Legislation Tracker publishes all its data as public JSON files hosted on GitHub Pages.
 You don't need access to the DuckDB database or any internal files to do a state spotlight analysis.
-Everything you need for the quantitative layer is available at:
+Everything you need for the quantitative part is available at:

 ```
 https://du-caid.github.io/tracker/data/bills_by_state/<STATE>.json